The Lemonheads: Reunion (2005–present)

 On September 14 and 15, 2005, Dando, Stevenson and Lattanzi performed two shows at Shepherd's Bush Empire in London as part of the ATP Don't Look Back series, where they played It's a Shame About Ray in its entirety.

-In April 2006, The Lemonheads were signed to Vagrant Records.
-The album, simply titled The Lemonheads, was released on September 26, 2006 in the United States and one day earlier in the UK; the album featured special guests Garth Hudson and J Mascis on select tracks.
-To promote the album Dando toured the UK, Europe and US in late 2006 with a band consisting of Vess Ruhtenberg (bass) and Devon Ashley (drums) of The Pieces.
+In April 2006, the Lemonheads were signed to Vagrant Records.
+The album, simply titled The Lemonheads, was released on September 26, 2006, in the United States and one day earlier in the UK; the album featured special guests Garth Hudson and J Mascis on select tracks.
+To promote the album Dando toured the UK, Europe and US in late 2006 with a band consisting of Vess Ruhtenberg (bass) and Devon Ashley (drums) of the Pieces.
 In the US, they toured with Vietnam and Hymns (band) as support.
-The same line-up toured again in 2007 and 2008.
-The recording line-up of Dando, Alvarez and Stevenson played live for the first time together on a 20-date US tour in late 2007.
+The same lineup toured again in 2007 and 2008.
+The recording lineup of Dando, Alvarez and Stevenson played live for the first time together on a 20-date US tour in late 2007.

-While The Lemonheads reformed, co-founder Deily received a degree from Harvard University.
+While the Lemonheads reformed, co-founder Deily received a degree from Harvard University.
 He currently works as an Associate Creative Director in the advertising industry.
 His power pop/punk band, Varsity Drag, completed a 25-city European tour during January and February 2007, performing their own material alongside several Deily compositions from the first four Lemonheads releases.
 Varsity Drag continues to perform periodically in the Boston Area.

 A deluxe reissue of Lemonheads' 1992 album It's a Shame About Ray was released in March 2008 (US) and April 2008 (UK) on Rhino Records, which features demos, B-sides and a DVD issue of the previously VHS-only Two Weeks In Australia, featuring footage from the band's Australian tour in the wake of their breakthrough album's release.
-To promote the reissue, the line-up of Dando, Ruhtenberg and Ashley performed the album in full at a number of gigs between March and May 2008.
+To promote the reissue, the lineup of Dando, Ruhtenberg and Ashley performed the album in full at a number of gigs between March and May 2008.
 Later in 2008 the band toured again in Europe with Vess Ruhtenberg and P. David Hazel (drums) of Beta Male.

 On April 23, 2008, at the inaugural NME US Awards ceremony at the El Rey in Los Angeles, Dando received the classic album award for It's A Shame About Ray, and also performed "My Drug Buddy" and the album's title track acoustically.
 According to reports, soon after receiving the award, Dando deposited it into a garbage can, telling a minder "I don't want this".